March 3, 2026 | IBM Z

 In this example, we have several top-level elements:

-• Connection: specifies the JRemote manager’s DNS name and port.
+• Connection: Specifies the JRemote manager’s DNS name and port.
 This is the z/OS image where your JCL testing will be performed.

 Operation Elements

-We have operation elements under the task’s element: check, edit, and reformat.
+We have three operation elements under the task’s element: check, edit, and reformat.
 These operations allow you to define different types of JCL testing and can contain multiple bundles, allowing you to work with various files and datasets.
 For instance, the check operation within the sample tasks file has one bundle, which specifies a set of JCL files to operate on.
 In this case, a single JCL file is located on the local system.

 Summary